Sduibek/fixtlang/ENGLISH_FIXT/readme.md

  - These files will very likely have content that is newer than the content of the current publicly-available release of Fixt.

  - For files from the public releases of Fixt, check fixtlang/Archives and helpful info/ARCHIVES (Past Fixt Versions)/

+ - Files not used in-game, such as ddraw.ini, f1_res.ini are provided here.
+Please consider translating them, as it'll make things easier for your compatriats when changing game settings :)

+ - For similar reasons, copies of the Troubleshooting guide and Changelog are also provided.